 Wilma is a touch more difficult due to being a bit tailored.
 This is still and very simple costume.
 Lay out your white felt with the fold at the top again.
 Trace the outline using a shirt that fits about how you want the dress to fit.
 I still like to add an inch or so on the sides for the seam allowance.
 Cut out the dress cutting BOTH layers.

 Sew the layers together just like you did with Fred.
-Start at the arm-pit area and stop this time about mid thigh.
+Start at the arm-pit area and stop this time about mid-thigh.

 Re-employ kid!
 This time, you will be trimming about knee length.
 Cut your irregular/jagged points for the bottom of the dress.
-Convince your child to allow you to cut the one shoulder off.
+Convince your child to allow you to cut one shoulder off.
 Wilma has one shoulder exposed.
 I did lots of online looking, and it seems to change shoulders.
 Typically it seems to be the right one but not often enough that anyone would notice!

 Cut a 1-1 ½ inch strip of your white felt to make a simple belt.
 This will tailor the waist if your dress is a bit tunic style.
 My daughter is a bit thick around the middle, so this helps give her a bit of a waist.

-Thread the beads on the cord (I used elastic) keep the length, so it sits up high on the neck.
+Thread the beads on the cord (I used elastic) and keep the length, so it sits up high on the neck.
 Wilma’s necklace is a very stylish choker.

 Now your Flintstones Costumes are done!
 Now it's time to model your Fred and Wilma Costume!